Joilence/agapps/README.md

 # agapps

-A command-line tool for viewing (in the future perhaps managing) AI agent app configurations (MCPs, rules, workspace rules).
+A command-line tool for viewing (in the future perhaps managing) AI agent app configurations (MCPs, rules both global and local).

 ## Installation